60+ Halloween movies to watch during October

 If you think 2020 has been a spooky year, why not add to it by watching some of the most popular Halloween movies?

-We created this list to help you celebrate all month long.
-We also found where you can watch each movie.
+Here’s a list to help you celebrate all month long., as well as where you can watch each movie.

 - Contagion